Margherita Martinelli was born in 1981 in Crema (Cremona).

 She graduated summa cum laude at the Fine Arts Academy of Brera in Milan.
 She carried on her artistic education in Tokyo, where she became enthralled by the culture and traditional ancient techniques of Japanese painting.
 Japan has always been one of her favorite places from which she takes inspiration.

 In 2013 Lorella Giudici invited her to take part in Brain Art Project, in Vercelli.
-In 2015 she created an installation in Raumen Museum in Shin-Yokoama, Tokyo, for CasaLuca Milan Project.
+In 2015 she created an installation in Raumen Museum in Shin-Yokohama, Tokyo, for CasaLuca Milan Project.

-Currently, her works are treated and displayed by Zaion Gallery, Ghiggini gallery and Palmieri Gallery.
+Currently, her works are treated and displayed by Gilda Contemporary Art, Zaion Gallery and Ghiggini Gallery.
 For foreign countries, Barsky Gallery, New York.

 Margherita lives and works in Milan.